-LOS ANGELES, CA – The Los Angeles Area Chamber of Commerce today presented Nancy Woo Hiromoto, Director of Import/Export Operations of Citizen Watch Co. with the prestigious Stanley T. Olafson award at the Foreign Trade Association’s World Trade Week luncheon at the Omni Los Angeles Hotel.
+LOS ANGELES, CA – The Los Angeles Area Chamber of Commerce today presented Carol Rowen, Founder and CEO of International Trade Education Programs, Inc. with the prestigious Stanley T. Olafson award at the Foreign Trade Association’s World Trade Week luncheon at the Biltmore Hotel.

-The Stanley T. Olafson award is given to those who have greatly contributed to the trade community beyond their job requirements.
+The Stanley T. Olafson award is given to those who have greatly contributed to the advancement of world trade above and beyond job requirements.
 The award has been bestowed on members of the Southern California international trade community for 75 years, and is named after former L.A.
 Area Chamber International Trade manager Stanley T. Olafson.
 Olafson helped conceive of World Trade Week in 1926, which was declared a national observance in 1935.

-“We are delighted to present Nancy Hiromoto with this distinguished award,” said Chamber President & CEO Gary Toebben.
-“Nancy’s efforts to advance trade in our region are testament to her commitment to this cause, which benefits businesses and the economy in our region.”
+“Carol Rowen is a longtime community activist and businesswoman in Los Angeles and we are delighted to present her with this distinguished award,” said Chamber President & CEO Gary Toebben.
+“Carol’s efforts to prepare disadvantaged youth for careers in international trade are testament to her commitment to this cause, which benefits businesses and the economy in our region.”